actions-marketplace-validations/designcise_jira-ticket-status-action/README.md

    - "Fix PROJ-100 and PROJ-101" → Extract both
    Remove duplicates using Set

-3. Check Jira status
+4. Check Jira status
    ↓
-   For each unique ticket:
+   For each unique ticket (from PR title + commits):
    - Query Jira API: /rest/api/3/issue/{key}?fields=status
    - Get current workflow status

-4. Validate & Block
+5. Validate & Block
    ↓
    If any ticket status is in blocked-statuses list:
    - ❌ Fail the check